MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

   /// equivalent cookies if they exist.
   HRESULT AddOrUpdateCookie([in] ICoreWebView2Cookie* cookie);

+  /// Deletes a cookie whose params matching those of the specified cookie.
+  HRESULT DeleteCookie([in] ICoreWebView2StagingCookie* cookie);

   /// Deletes browser cookies with matching name and uri or domain/path pair.
   /// Cookie name is required.
   /// If uri is specified, deletes all cookies with the given name where domain